 Imagining the American Studies Collaboratory

-The American Studies Collaboratory — Col(LAB) for short — is a site for a new kind of intellectual engagement, where critical thinking and collaboration converge to nurture new connections and discoveries at the edges of our research practice.
+The American Studies Collaboratory — Col(LAB) for short — is a pop up, experimental research platform, designed to foster new kinds of intellectual engagements.
+Here critical thinking and collaboration converge to nurture new connections and discoveries at the edges of our research expertise.

-The AMS Col(LAB) gathers faculty, graduate, and undergraduate students, as well as artists, community organizers, and media makers, for a series of theme-focused, experimental collaborations designed as partnerships between thinkers and practitioners.
-A self-reflective research space and a collaborative occasion, the Col(LAB) seeks to bring curiosity, play, and invention back to our collective intellectual pursuits.
+The Col(LAB) gathers faculty, graduate, and undergraduate students, as well as artists, community organizers, scientists, and media makers, for a series of theme-focused, self-reflective collaborations that partner thinkers and practitioners.
+The Col(LAB) seeks to bring curiosity, play, and invention back to our collective intellectual pursuits.